VictorGorgal/EnergyConsumptionForecast/Neural-net/README.md

 It is possible to visualy see the data separated in each day with the read_dataset.py
 ![image](https://user-images.githubusercontent.com/94933775/168104463-d8ed6fdd-d7bf-4d6b-bb41-2515032c7d74.png)

-The training of the neural network is done in the nn.py
-Model parameters saved in main_model.h5
-New predictions can be made using the prediction.py

 New prediction example (dotted line):
 ![image](https://user-images.githubusercontent.com/94933775/168108476-2b1e36c3-1c0d-4865-a110-7ad95e09c36a.png)

+# Files
+- nn.py was used to train the neural network
+- main_model.h5 is the saved neural network
+- prediction.py is used to make new predictions using past data

+# To-do
+- None